The Amazing Race 20: Contestants

 Brendon & Rachel were later selected for The Amazing Race: All-Stars along with Bopper & Mark.
 However, Bopper was unable to compete due to signs of pancreatitis, so he was replaced at the last minute with Mallory Ervin (from season 17 and Unfinished Business) to form a composite team.
 Art & J.J. returned to compete on The Amazing Race: Reality Showdown, as did Rachel, but partnered with her sister, Elissa.

 After this season, Bopper & Mark were awarded a check for $10,000 from the hosts of the daytime talk show The Talk.
 On May 25, 2016, Bopper & Mark appeared on an Amazing Race-themed primetime special of The Price Is Right, while Rachel Reilly appeared the night prior on a Big Brother-themed special.
 On July 31, 2018, Brendon & Rachel appeared on a special Survivor vs Big Brother episode of Fear Factor and won $50,000 for UCLA Cancer Research.
 In 2019, Maiya Tanaka competed in the ABC reality show Holey Moley, while Misa competed the following year.
 In 2022, Reilly was a contestant on the USA Network reality competition series, Snake in the Grass.
 She also competed on the 2023 Peacock reality TV series The Traitors.
 In 2025, Reilly competed on Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
-Later in the year, Reilly competed on Big Brother 27.
+Later that year, she competed on Big Brother 27.